darinz/ML/practice-1/p1/solution_p1.md

 If we interpret bias as the difference between the expected prediction and the true function: E[ŷ] - f*(x), then this is generally true because having more features can only reduce (or keep the same) the bias.

-The ambiguity led to accepting both answers in the original exam.
+The ambiguity led to both answers as acceptable.

 ## Problem 35